 Getting to Roma

 Half the fun of the weekend at the Cup or the Picnics is getting to Roma.
 With planes, trains and automobiles departing Brisbane, Gold Coast, Sydney and other regions frequently – travel to Roma is easy.

 If you are traveling by car from Brisbane be sure to take in the scenic surrounds of rich farmland as you pass through the Darling Downs and across the Great Dividing Range.
 We even have Maccas and Subway here (totally civilized) and a choice of coffee stations.
-We are still quaintly countrified so if you get here after midday on Saturday, nothing much is open and same goes for Sunday.
-Enjoy the peace after the hectic social whirl of a raceday
+We are still quaintly countrified so if you get here after midday on Saturday, nothing much is open except for the pubs and coffee shops.
+Enjoy the break from the consumer targeted retail barrage and save up for the hectic social whirl of a raceday.

 The road to Roma is approximately 5.5 hours west of Brisbane and will take you over the Great Dividing Range onto the Western Downs and through the small farming communities that dot the track to Roma.
 There are plenty of pit stop towns, and waterholes to unwrap the packed lunch and thermos or pick up a latte (coffee art limited, but we can generally manage something that looks like a tree)